-Leiden mutation in the factor V gene and in the factor II gene (mut.20210G-A)
+Mutation Leiden in the factor V gene and in the factor II gene (mut.20210G-A)

 Material: Blood

-Waiting time: result after 21 working days
+Waiting time for results: result after 21 working days

-Preparation for the study
+Preparation for the examination

 General

-• The test material is blood.
+• The material for testing is blood.

 Important